adam3010/Data-Driven-Journey-in-Maji-Ndogo/README.md

 # Data-Driven-Journey-in-Maji-Ndogo
-the project goal: solve water problems in Maji Ndogo
+Project goal: solve water problems in Maji Ndogo

 # Part 1
 1- get to know our data